PAC One-Step Safety Certification for Black-Box Discrete-Time Stochastic Systems: PAC Safety Certification with One-to-One Samples

 \subsection{PAC Safety Certification Based on VC Dimension}

 In this section, we present our first method for addressing Problem~\ref{prob:1}.
-In this approach, the sample complexity required to achieve the desired safety guarantees is derived using the VC dimension.
+In this approach, the sample complexity required to achieve the desired safety guarantees is derived using the VC dimension. {Intuitively, the VC dimension measures the `expressiveness' or complexity of the chosen class of barrier functions.
+A class with a finite VC dimension prevents the algorithm from `overfitting' to the sampled data, ensuring that a barrier certificate validated on finite samples will generalize to unseen states with high probability. }

 We consider a parameterized function $h(\bm{a},\cdot):\mathbb{R}^n \to \mathbb{R}$ of the form

 where $C<0$ is a fixed scalar.
 For $\bm{a}\in [0,U_a]^m$ and $\xi\in[0,\overline{\xi}]$ with $U_a>0$ and $\overline{\xi}>-C$ being user-specified bounds for each component of $\bm{a}$ and for $\xi$, respectively, we define the indicator function $\phi_{\bm{a},\xi}(\bm{x},\bm{d}) =\mathbf{1}_{\left\{(\bm{x},\bm{d}): h(\bm{a}, \bm{f}(\bm{x},\bm{d})) <\gamma\, h(\bm{a},\bm{x}) - \xi \right\}}(\bm{x},\bm{d})$, collect these classifiers in the family $\mathbb{H} =\left\{ \phi_{\bm{a},\xi} : \bm{a}\in[0,U_a]^m,\; \xi\in[0,\overline{\xi}] \right\}$, and impose the following assumptions: 1).
 The parametric real-valued function class $\{h(\bm{a},\cdot) : \bm{a}\in[0,U_a]^m\}$ has finite pseudo-dimension (equivalently, finite VC--subgraph dimension); 2). $h(\bm{a},\bm{x})\ge 0$ for all $(\bm{x},\bm{a})\in \mathbb{X}\times[0,U_a]^m$, and $h_1(\bm{0},\bm{x})=0$ for all $\bm{x}\in\mathbb{X}$.
 Under these assumptions, the induced classifier family $\mathbb{H}$ has finite VC dimension; that is, $\operatorname{vc}(\mathbb H) < \infty$.